1m5/1m5-desktop-java/README.md

 A node with more than 10 successful exchanges will flag another node as a disputed exchange upon an unsuccessful exchange (BTC is stuck in escrow for a period of 10 days).
-Upon 3 flags of a node, the system bars that node from the exchange.
+Upon 3 flags of a node by a reputable node, the network bars that node from the exchange.

 ##### Crypto Supported
 Only Bitcoin (BTC) is supported.